 1 1/2 cup ground almonds (almond flour)

-1/3 cup butter (I used goat butter, my new favourite butter)
+1/3 cup butter, at room temperature (I used goat butter, my new favourite butter)

 1/2 cup maple syrup (more to taste)